 Exploring the Ingredients that Contribute to Flavor in Chocolate:

-Cocoa Liquor is made from ground cocoa nibs, which contain cocoa solids and cocoa butter.
+Cocoa Liquor (also called chocolate liquor) has nothing to do with alcohol - the liquor term refers to the fact that cocoa beans when ground become a liquid as the cocoa butter is heated and released from the cells in the grinding process.
+Similar to what happens when you grind nuts.
+Cocoa Liquor is simply roasted and ground cocoa beans, which contain cocoa bean solids and cocoa butter.
 The flavor of the chocolate is determined by its origin, fermentation by the farmer, roasting and conching of cocoa beans by the chocolate manufacturer.
 Home cooks are familiar with this product: it is sold as "unsweetened" chocolate in the grocery store.

 The flavors of the cocoa butter, while more subtle than the cocoa liquor, can vary depending on its origin.
 Rather than having an impact on the flavor, what the cocoa butter brings to chocolate is “mouth-feel.”
 That is, how the cocoa butter distributes the flavor around your mouth.
 Cocoa butter also produces a slight “cooling” sensation in your mouth that you might have noticed.
-The cocoa bean contains approximately 50 – 53 percent cocoa butter and more cocoa butter is usually added to a better quality chocolate.
+The cocoa bean contains approximately 50 – 53 percent cocoa butter.

 Sugar and Sweeteners